PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:10:11
+Last updated: 2024-04-02 17:10:45
-Random Quote: Reason and free inquiry are the only effectual agents against error. - Thomas Jefferson
+Random Quote: To succeed, we must first believe that we can. - Michael Korda